rontarrant/gtkDcoding/docs/_posts/2019-06-25-0047-scalebutton-and-volumebutton.md

 Also, because the value of `compensateForWinBug` depends on the value of another variable, we have to set it inside a function because the compiler won't know the value of that other variable at compile time.

 Anyway, so much for the `VolumeButton`.
-Let’s look at its parent…
+Let’s look at its parent...

 ## The ScaleButton